cheerleone/yget/readme.md

 Bash and aliases
 I strongly recommend an alias to your ~/.bashrc file such as:

-alias yg='$HOME/devel/yget/yget-3-1-4'
+alias yg='$HOME/devel/yget/yget'

-Be sure to set the alias to the current version, close and re-open your terminal then run yget simply by typing yg
+Close and re-open your terminal after adding the lin above, then run yget simply by typing yg

 For help type: